AcelisWeaven/DonateIOTA/README.md

 ## What is this page?

-This page is a common template aiming to allow community developers to receive donations.
+This page is a fork-friendly page template aiming to help community developers update their donation address and share it easily.

 ## But why?